Command-Line X12 EDI Converter

 subdirectories

-out, which can be used for piping/streaming the
+the console (standard out), which can be used for

 --chunk-size=<chunkSize>

-the memory footprint and can be used for
+This option determines the memory footprint and can

 --split-tran Split large transactions.
 By default, the converter

-parses the entire transaction at once.
+parses an entire transaction at once.
 For large

-is set, the converter will break up transactions
+set, the converter will break up transactions into

-into individual items, such as a claim or a
+individual items, such as a claim or a payment.

-transactions.
-This is the default for CSV output.
+This option is set by default for CSV output but not

---suppress-progress Suppress logging progress; use this option when
+the console; use this option when converting to

 -h, --help Show this help message and exit.